Music Business Revenue Streams

-- All You Need to Know About the Music Business (Ninth Edition) by Donald S. Passman, Simon & Schuster
+- All You Need to Know About the Music Business (10th Edition) by Donald S. Passman, Simon & Schuster

 - Music Money and Success 8th Edition: The Insider's Guide to Making Money in the Music Business by Jeffrey and Todd Brabec, Overlook-Omnibus